 Parv Mahajan

-I'm highly interested in strategy and fieldbuilding to address catastrophic risks from AI, especially under short timelines.
+I'm extremely interested in strategy and fieldbuilding to address catastrophic risks from AI, especially under short timelines.
 Some of my previous work involves studying LLM use in wargaming and benchmarking non-engineering AI R&D automation.
 I also authored a Georgia Tech RFI response to the National AI R&D Action Plan.

 Before this, I worked at the Georgia Tech Research Institute, a DoD-affiliated applied research lab, where I focused on extremely novel cyberbiosecurity threats and evaluating frontier models for CBRN risks.
-I'm based between Atlanta and Berkeley, and write occasionally on my blog and LessWrong.
+I also served as the Collaborative Initiatives Lead at the AI Safety Initiative at Georgia Tech, a community of technical and policy researchers focused on mitigating catastrophic risks from AI.
+I'm based in Berkeley, and write occasionally on my blog and LessWrong.
 Always happy to talk to folks - have a very low bar for reaching out!

 Headshot